 In endemic goiter, serum TSH may be slightly elevated, and serum T4 may be low-normal or slightly low, but serum T3 is usually normal or slightly elevated.

-In iodine-deficient areas, the following eliminate iodine deficiency:
+In iodine-deficient areas, eliminate iodine deficiency by these means:

-Large goiters occasionally require surgery or iodine-131 to shrink the gland enough to prevent interference with respiration or swallowing or to correct cosmetic problems.
+Large goiters occasionally require surgery to shrink the gland enough to prevent interference with respiration or swallowing or to correct cosmetic problems.

 Thyroid function is usually normal.